Upcoming International Study Opportunities

 Join your peers on an unforgettable study abroad experience organized by faculty members or student groups.
 These experiences are just for engineering students and each one is a unique opportunity that is not offered on a regular basis.

-Freshman Engineering Students: Next Intersession (January 2017), LONDON ENGLAND
+Freshman Engineering Students: Next Intersession (January 2018), London, United Kingdom

-Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2017 in Cape Town, South Africa.
+Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2018 in London, United Kindgdom.
 This course fulfills a core engineering requirement usually taken by sophomores in all 3 engineering majors.
-Students who will be sophomores in 2016-2017 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2017 are a good fit for this course.
+Students who will be sophomores in 2017-18 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2018 are a good fit for this course.
 Contact Dr. Jacobitz for more information.

 Where Can You Study Abroad?